IAEA-NDS/endf-parserpy/docs/source/guide/python_and_cpp_parser.rst

 .. code:: Python

-   parser = EndfParserPy(...)
+   from endf_parserpy import EndfParserPy parser = EndfParserPy(...)

-or
+if the Python parser (:class:`~endf_paserpy.EndfParserPy`) is selected or

 .. code:: Python

-   parser = EndfParserCpp(...)
+   from endf_parserpy import EndfParserCpp parser = EndfParserCpp(...)

-depending on the parser type selected, and the selection depends on the availability of the C++ parser and the arguments provided.
+if the C++ parser (:class:`~endf_parserpy.EndfParserCpp`) is selected As described above, the selection of the parser depends on the availability of the C++ parser and whether the arguments provided to :class:`~endf_parserpy.EndfParserFactory` are supported by the C++ parser.